vlux/Summer-Project-2014/README.md

 Summer Project in 2014

-Complete the code of memcache_write.cpp
+Complete the code of 'memcache_write.cpp'

+                                SDU-HPC Lab
                             Started 2014.8.8